Pawel-Czwarno/to-do-list-react/README.md

 # To do list in React.js

 This project is created in connection with the programming course at YouCode.pl school.
-It will allow to create tasks list.
+It allows to create tasks list.
 Tasks can be marked as done, and also can be removed from list.
-At this point project is moved to create-react-app and doesn't have interactions yet.

 ## Link